camunda/camunda-sso-snippets/README.md

 ### Acceptance tests

 * AD User can login into CamundaBPM
-* All GUIs and Restapis are only accessible via AD Login
+* All GUIs and REST APIs are only accessible via AD Login

 ## Get started